OpenCode Config Flow: Complete Guide

 4. Use Config Files, Not Environment Variables

-to disable the bridge prompt, it’s better to document such settings in config files:
+While you can set CODEX_MODE=0 to disable the bridge prompt, it’s better to document such settings in config files:

 ❌ Bad: CODEX_MODE=0 opencode

-✅ Good: Create ~/.opencode/openai-codex-auth-config.json
+✅ Good: Create ~/.opencode/openai-codex-auth-config.json:

 {